Skip to content

 Shutterstock

 Plain and simple, I have a lot of stomach issues.
-Many foods and beverages disrupt my gut health, creating all kinds of havoc.
+Many foods and beverages disrupt my gut health, creating havoc.
 Even though I enjoy the taste of coffee, it has always been a trigger.
 Green tea, however, proved to be a calming beverage for my stomach and overall gut issues—and for good reason.
 (I always drink caffeine with food, as many caffeinated beverages can cause further issues on an empty stomach.)

 I discovered that green tea is chock-full of polyphenols—especially catechins—which are "powerful antioxidants," according to Goodson.
 "Antioxidants help neutralize free radicals in the body (aka fight off the bad guys that contribute to inflammation), reducing oxidative stress and inflammation," she says.
 "This may contribute to the prevention of chronic diseases and aging."
 In fact, an inflamed gut can lead to many health issues, including nausea, constipation, and more.

-It can help with weight loss.
+Drinking green tea can also help with weight loss.

 measuring weight loss concept